Frank Popper—the historian at the forefront of art’s digital revolution—has died, aged 102

 Art historian Douglas Crimp, who defined the Pictures Generation, dies aged 74

-Writer, curator and editor organised the influential Pictures exhibition and championed artist activism during the Aids crisis
+The writer, curator and editor organised the influential Pictures exhibition and championed artist activism during the Aids crisis

 Ruskin and Gombrich: revisiting two art historical heavyweights